What Are the Parts of Eyeglasses Called?

 Conclusion

 Knowing the right terms means you won't feel lost.
-You can say, “the spring hinge is loose” instead of “the arm feels weird.”
+You can say, "The spring hinge is loose," instead of "The arm feels weird.”
 It makes buying, fixing, and even wearing glasses way easier.

 If you’re ready to explore more tips or maybe get your next pair, check out ZEELOOL.
 They’ve got guides, styles, and plenty of frames to match what you need.